motus/scheduler/README.md

 Starting to serve on 127.0.0.1:8011
 ```

-### Annotate all the nodes with randomly assigned colors
+### Annotate all the nodes with randomly assigned embeddings
 ```
 go run annotator/main.go
 ```